But First We Brunch!

 Sometimes you can't find everything on the ingredients list, even a short one like this.
 Whatever your situation, here are a few ways to make your virgin mojito dreams come true:

-- Fresh raspberries - If raspberries aren't in season, frozen raspberries are an amazing alternative.
+• Fresh raspberries - If raspberries aren't in season, frozen raspberries are an amazing alternative.
 Frozen at the peak of freshness, they always bring the flavor!
-I personally freeze my own Summer raspberries for just such an occasion, but store bought are great.
-If you want to up your raspberry flavor, you cold even use a raspberry seltzer.
-Go crazy!
+Buy extra, because you may just want to serve this up with my Raspberry Yogurt Parfait, using fresh or frozen raspberries with a hint of rose water in the yogurt.
+Yum!

 Variations